-One of the many advantages of using LTE is that one doesn’t need a router to connect to the cellular data network.
-To use the public LTE network, all you need are a data plan and a mobile device so that you can connect to your cellular service provider’s network.
+One of the many advantages of using LTE is that it doesn’t require a router to connect to the cellular data network.
+To use the public LTE network, all you need are a data plan and a mobile device to connect to your cellular service provider’s network.
 When using the WiFi on the other hand, a wireless router is needed to access the internet through your laptop, smartphone or any other device.

-Quite understandably, when accessing the internet, security is a primary concern for basically everyone and especially if you’re a small or large enterprise that deals with confidential company and client information.
-Although no network can be 100 % secure, in the LTE vs. WiFi debate, cellular data clearly ranks higher in terms of security, due to several reasons.
+When accessing the internet, security is a primary concern – especially if you’re a small or large enterprise that deals with confidential company and client information.
+Although no network can be 100 % secure, in the LTE vs. WiFi debate, cellular data clearly ranks higher in terms of security, for several reasons.

-Another factor that increases the vulnerability of WiFi users is that it’s possible to create fake WiFi networks to which consumers unsuspectingly connect, practically giving criminals a free virtual tour of their browsing activity.
-In contrast, in the case of cellular networks, their enormous scale and size are huge deterrents for criminals to create imitations, eliminating the possibility of fake cellular networks.
+Another factor that increases the vulnerability of WiFi users is that it’s possible to create fake WiFi networks to which consumers unsuspectingly connect.
+This practically gives criminals a free virtual tour of their browsing activity.
+In contrast, the enormous scale and size of cellular networks are huge deterrents for criminals’ attempts to create imitations, thus eliminating the possibility of fake cellular networks.

-Lastly since cellular data is encrypted by default, there is no room for error.
-On the other hand, when using WiFi, you need to turn on the encryption and missing this crucial step is akin to inviting yourself to cyber security threats and hacks.
-As can be seen, LTE is the clear winner in terms of security which increases its popularity with technological firms and IoT application developers.
+Finally, since cellular data is encrypted by default, there is no room for error.
+On the other hand, when using WiFi, you need to turn on the encryption and missing this crucial step leaves you vulnerable to cyber security threats and hacks.
+As you can see, LTE is the clear winner in terms of security which increases its popularity with technological firms and IoT application developers.

-A clear and significant advantage that cellular networks have is that they provide widespread network coverage, typically nationwide, to subscribers, in contrast to the limited area access provided by WiFi.
+A clear and significant advantage of cellular networks is that they provide widespread network coverage, typically nationwide, to subscribers, in contrast to the limited area access provided by WiFi.

 Given that WiFi is basically a local area network (LAN), it provides extremely limited coverage.
-Upon exiting the 300-ft. radius of the router, subscribers lose coverage, compelling them to look for other alternatives.
-Therefore relying solely on a WiFi network can be severely limiting and inconvenient especially for executives and working professionals who need to travel on a regular basis.
+Upon exiting the 300-ft. radius of the router, subscribers lose coverage and need to look for other alternatives.
+Therefore, relying solely on a WiFi network can be very limiting and inconvenient especially for executives and working professionals who need to travel on a regular basis.

-This is why it’s considered almost mandatory to subscribe to a cellular network which offers a much broader coverage no matter where you go.
-Moreover LTE coverage is expected to expand even further with rapid advancements in cellular technology, especially 5G.
-To top it all, standard Low-Power Wide-Area (LPWA) cellular IoT technologies go several notches higher, extending coverage to rural environments, underground tunnels, and buildings.
+This is why it’s considered almost mandatory to subscribe to a cellular network that offers a much broader coverage no matter where you go.
+What’s more, LTE coverage is expected to expand even further with rapid advancements in cellular technology, especially 5G.
+To top it all, standard Low-Power Wide-Area (LPWA) cellular IoT technologies go several steps further, extending coverage to rural environments, underground tunnels, and buildings.